NTsering/RLERCSSSERVER/rcssserver-16.0.0/README.md

 This will build the necessary binaries to get you up and running.

+Place a JSON file that represents a skill-specific situation configuration under the `rcssserver`, in parallel to `rcssserver/src/`

-`rcssserver/src/rcssserver` is the binary for the simulator server.
+`rcssserver/src/rcssserver` is the binary for the extended simulator server.
 The simulator server manages the actual simulation and comunicates with client programs that control the simulated robots.
 To be able to run, the binary needs to find shared libraries which are created when you build rcssserver.
 This means you must either